 New England is a bucket list destination for fall foliage, and starting or ending your dream trip in Boston in the fall is always a perfect idea!
 Boston is one of the best places to visit in the USA in October for fall foliage, fun Halloween decorations, and iconic events.

 To enjoy the foliage, stroll around Boston Common or visit Arnold Arboretum, which is part of Harvard University.
 If you love all the fall decorations and pumpkins, stroll the streets of Beacon Hill to admire one of Boston’s most beautiful neighborhoods.
-Acorn Street is always a popular photo opportunity and taking a photo here is one of the best things to do in Boston
+Acorn Street (pictured below!) is always a popular photo opportunity, and taking a photo here is one of the best things to do in Boston

-To get into the spooky stuff, you need to take a ghost tour.
-Boston is one of the oldest cities in the United States with layers of history and ghost stories to listen to from a local guide.
+To get into the spooky stuff, you need to take a ghost tour in Boston.
+Boston is one of the oldest cities in the United States, with layers of history and ghost stories to listen to from a local guide.
 With old cemeteries and winding cobblestone streets to explore while walking the Freedom Trail and beyond, you can easily soak in the Halloween spirit in Boston at this time of year!

 A view of the cobblestone street, red brick buildings, and historic decor at Acorn Street in Beacon Hill in Boston, Massachusetts in October.

-• Where to Stay: The Godfrey Hotel Boston
+• Top Hotel Pick: The Godfrey Hotel Boston

 • Nearest Major Airport: Boston Logan International Airport